 The gabled roof with the playfully skewed peak “tips its hat” to the turn-of-the-century architectural heritage of Playter Estates while accomplishing important practical feats.
 On the one hand, it biases the third floor to optimize the usable interior space, and on the other, allows for the strategic placement of skylights that maximize views and disperse light, including via a three-storey void carved out above the foyer.
-This deliberate positioning of glazing throughout the design not only amplifies luminosity, but also creates a greater sense of spaciousness in an otherwise vertical and carefully configured five-bedroom home.
+This deliberate positioning of glazing throughout the home not only amplifies luminosity, but also creates a greater sense of spaciousness in an otherwise vertical and carefully configured five-bedroom residence.

-Photos: James Brittain
+Images: James Brittain